varocketry/guitar-mastery-hub/public/lessons/lesson_036_diatonic_harmony_major_keys.md

 **Diatonic Harmony:**
 - [ ] Build all seven diatonic chords in any major key
-- [ ] Recite the pattern: I-ii-iii-IV-V-vi-vii°
+- [ ] Recite the pattern: I-ii-iii-IV-V-vi-viiÂ°
 - [ ] Understand why some chords are major, some minor, one diminished
 - [ ] Know the diatonic chords in C, G, D, and F major by memory